ShivashishY/shiva/content/posts/blockchain-and-mining-overview.md

 ## Need for regulation

 The best and biggest example of blockchain technology is the bitcoin network.
 But a virtual currency like bitcoin that uses blockchain technology can be vulnerable to ransomware attacks.
 Hence, it needs to be regulated very carefully.
-No initiative is currently being taken to regulate it in India and the Finance Minister in this year&#39;s budget declared cryptocurrencies like bitcoin illegal, in which anyone who invests will be responsible for it.
+No initiative is currently being taken to regulate it in India and the Finance Minister in this year's budget declared cryptocurrencies like bitcoin illegal, in which anyone who invests will be responsible for it.
 Be aware that bitcoin is a purely electronic currency, which is used in exchange, but it is not recognized by any country except a few.
 Of course bitcoin has not gained global recognition, but in recent years the demand for bitcoin has increased globally as well as in India.

 ## Conclusion